-How this reparation of wrongs or reconciliation was accomplished, and what was involved in the act, has been debated by theologians for centuries.
-There are at least nine different positions on the atonement of Christ ranging anywhere from the act being merely one of moral influence (the Moral Example theory) to one that holds that Christ’s atonement was a judicial, substitutionary act (the Penal Substitution theory).
+How this reparation of wrongs or reconciliation was accomplished and what was involved in the act, has been debated by theologians for centuries.
+There are at least nine different positions on the atonement of Christ, ranging anywhere from the atonement being merely a positive example for us (the Moral Example theory) to its being a judicial, substitutionary act (the Penal Substitution theory).

-But, perhaps the most controversial debate concerning the atonement of Jesus centers around what is referred to as ‘limited’ or ‘definite’ atonement.
+But perhaps the most controversial debate concerning the atonement of Jesus centers on what is referred to as “limited” or “definite” atonement.
 One theological camp (comprised primarily of those holding to Arminianism and Wesleyanism) believes that Christ died on the cross for everyone who will ever live.
-The other theological camp—made up of Reformed thinkers, who are often called “Calvinists” after the reformer John Calvin—say that Jesus only died for those whom the Father chose from the foundation of the world to be saved.
-This group of redeemed individuals is often referred to as the ‘elect’ or the ‘chosen’ of God.
+The other theological camp—made up of Reformed thinkers, who are often called “Calvinists” after the Reformer John Calvin—say that Jesus only died for those whom the Father chose from the foundation of the world to be saved.
+This group of redeemed individuals is often referred to as the “elect” or the “chosen” of God.
 Which position is correct?
 Did Jesus die for everyone in the world or only a select group of individuals?

 Is Everyone Going to be Saved?

 In examining this issue, the first question to ask is this: is everyone going to be saved through the atoning work of Christ?
 Those holding to a position called universalism say “yes.”
 The universalists argue that, because Christ died for everyone and all the sins of humanity were laid on/punished in Christ, everyone will spend eternity with God.

 Scripture, however, stands in opposition to such teaching (which can be traced back to a teacher named Laelius Socinus in the 16th century).
 The Bible makes it abundantly clear that many people will be lost, with just a few verses highlighting this fact following: